ednieuw/ESP32-2432S028R-display/README.md

 load the ESP322432S028_WordclockV0xx.ino, compile and upload
 <pre>
-Open the Serial monitor in theArduino IDE,<br>
+Open the Serial monitor in the Arduino IDE
-set the baudrate to 115200 and send the letter I for the menu. <br>
+Set the baudrate to 115200 and send the letter I for the menu.
-Enter the character A followed with your routers SSID and send enter the character B folloeed with your routers password and Send finally restert by sending the charcter @ or turn off and on the display
+Enter the character A followed with your routers SSID and send Enter the character B folloeed with your routers password and Send Finally restart by sending the charcter @ or turn off and power for the display
 </pre>
 Control of the clock et cetera here: https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock